Reach out to deprived and weaker sections among minorities as well: Modi to BJP workers | Politics

 - India

-Underlining the BJP's motto of ''sabka saath, sabka vikas'', Prime Minister Narendra Modi suggested at the party's national executive meeting here on Sunday that party workers should reach out to deprived and downtrodden sections among the minorities too.
+Underlining the BJP's motto of ''sabka saath, sabka vikas'', Prime Minister Narendra Modi has suggested at the party's national executive meeting here that party workers should reach out to deprived and downtrodden sections among the minorities too, party sources said on Sunday.

-He made the suggestion in his intervention during reporting on activities by the party unit in Uttar Pradesh, where the BJP recently won Lok Sabha bypolls in Rampur and Azamgarh, the two bastions of the Samajwadi Party having substantial Muslim populations.
+He made the suggestion in his intervention during a presentation by the party unit in Uttar Pradesh, where the BJP recently won Lok Sabha bypolls in Rampur and Azamgarh, the two bastions of the Samajwadi Party having substantial Muslim populations.

 There have been several experiments in Indian politics with social equations among Hindus and attempts should be made to reach out to socially backwards minorities such as Pasmanda Muslims, sources quoted Modi as having told the meeting.